Customer Grievance Redressal Policy

 Resolution Time for Reported Frauds:

-• Bank’s internal resolution time –30 working days
+• Bank’s internal resolution time – 30 calendar days

 • Resolution time does not include time taken by the customer to provide required information/documentation